Detection of the Pairwise Kinematic Sunyaev-Zel'dovich Effect and Pairwise Velocity with DESI DR1 Galaxies and ACT DR6 and Planck CMB Data: Results

 We employed a multi-probe methodology, extracting synergistic information from different observational tracers of large-scale structure.
 We extract the features for the machine learning model from the tSZ Compton-$y$ map and the lensing convergence $\kappa$ map, and use virial mass estimates to infer the optical depth.

 The machine learning algorithm was trained to learn the complex, non-linear relationship between these observables and the underlying gas properties, ultimately yielding a high-fidelity estimate of the optical depth for each individual cluster.
 Combining these machine learning predicted optical depth estimates with the kSZ temperature measurements, we then derive the peculiar velocities of individual clusters using (\ref{eq:vpred}).
 Using (\ref{eq:Vhat}), we calculate the pairwise velocity from the derived individual galaxy velocities and we estimate the uncertainties with the bootstrap analysis.
+The scatter and any residual bias in the predicted optical depth, $\tau_{\rm pred}$, are implicitly propagated into the velocity covariance by estimating the covariance of the pairwise velocity using bootstrap resampling of the reconstructed velocities.

 The results are presented in Fig.~\ref{fig:Vhat_ML}, along with the linear theoretical prediction based on the best-fit \textit{Planck} cosmology.
 In the figure, we also present the pairwise velocity derived from the simulation for a sample similar to the L60.
-As discussed in Sec. \ref{sec:obs}, we apply a correction factor $A_{AP} = 2.73$ to account for the signal attenuation introduced by the aperture photometry measurement \cite{Gong:2023hse}.
+As discussed in Sec. \ref{sec:obs}, we apply a correction factor $A_{AP} = 2.73$ to account for the signal attenuation introduced by the aperture photometry measurement \cite{Gong:2025gmc}.
+This factor is derived by taking the ratio of the pairwise kSZ signal measured with the AP filter to that obtained using a disk filter, following the procedure described in \cite{Gong:2023hse}.
 We find that the reconstructed pairwise velocity agrees well with the theoretical prediction based on the \textit{Planck} best-fit cosmology for $r > 20$ Mpc, achieving an SNR of 8.5, $\chi^2 = 10$, and PTE = 0.92 for 17 degrees of freedom with 456,803 galaxies.
 This provides roughly a two-fold improvement in SNR compared to the ACT DR5 × SDSS DR15 analysis reported in \cite{Gong:2025gmc}, which obtained an SNR of 4.5 using 117,384 LRGs.
 We find that the observed pairwise velocity is consistent with both the linear prediction and the simulation within $1 \sigma$ uncertainty for scales above 40 Mpc.